daolinet/daolinet/README.md

 ------------
 The networking architecture of DaoliNet is based on the OpenFlow standard.
 It uses an OpenFlow Controller as an intelligent control plane, and Open-V-Switches (OVSes) to implement the datapath.
 The OpenFlow Controller in DaoliNet is a logically centralized entity but physically a set of HA distributed web-service-like agents.
 OVSes are ubiquitously available in Linux kernels and hence in all Docker servers.

-In a DaoliNet network, all Docker servers are in an Ethernet which is either physically or VPN connected.
+In a DaoliNet network, all Docker servers are either in an Ethernet which is physically connected, or in a large L2 which is distributed over a scalable IP fabric (e.g., server MAC-in-UDP).
 Each Docker server acts as a virtual router for all of the container workloads that are hosted on that server.
 However, these virtual routers work in OpenFlow technology and they do not run any routing algorithms.
 Upon a container initiating a connection, the involved virtual routers will be real-time configured by the OpenFlow Controller to establish a route.

 ![DaoliNet Architecture](http://www.daolicloud.com/topology/topologynew.png)